 If you wish to apply for registration in Ontario and require accommodation for special needs, or would like to communicate in French, the College would be pleased to accommodate you.
-Please contact the College at (416) 962-4071 or toll-free at (888) 825-2554.
+Please contact us at 416-962-4071 or toll-free at (888) 825-2554.

 Si vous désirez appliquer pour obtenir un permis en vue d’être autorisé à exercer l’optométrie en Ontario, ou vous avez des besoins spéciaux ou aimeriez communiquer en français, le Collège se fera un plaisir de vous accommoder.
 S.V.P. contacter le Collège au (416) 962-4071 ou sans frais au (888) 825-2554.

 The following flow charts illustrate the process for application for:

 Please use the legend for an explanation of abbreviations used and the notes document for reference.
 To help applicants with the process, here is a list of all the documents required for registration, including acceptable variations, and a list of College fees.

 Applicants are encouraged to contact the College to determine if there are acceptable registration requirements.
 For example, there may be acceptable variations in the documents required for Registration.